-Deadline to file a summary judgment motion alleging failure to exhaust administrative remedies: June 24, 2011
+2. Deadline to file a summary judgment motion alleging failure to exhaust administrative remedies: August 31, 2012

-In many prisoner lawsuits, if the plaintiff has not properly exhausted the administrative remedies available to him at his institution, then he may not bring his claims to federal court.
+In many prisoner lawsuits, if a plaintiff has not properly exhausted the administrative remedies available to him at his institution, then he may not bring his claims to federal court.
 Such a "failure to exhaust" is an affirmative defense that a defendant may raise at the beginning of a lawsuit before either side has put too much time or effort into it.

 If a defendant wishes to obtain summary judgment on the basis of a plaintiff's failure to exhaust his administrative remedies, then that defendant must file a summary judgment motion raising this issue alone not later than the deadline set forth above.
 Summary judgment motions are explained in more detail later in this order.
 Because this is a narrow issue that can be decided on a narrow set of facts, the parties do not need to follow the court's Procedure On Summary Judgment, which applies to any other summary judgment motion filed in this court.
-Instead, the moving defendant may submit a motion, supporting affidavits, relevant exhibits, and a supporting brief.
-The defendant need not submit a separate document containing proposed findings of fact, so long as the material facts can be found in the supporting affidavits and exhibits.
+Instead, the moving defendants may submit a motion, supporting affidavits, relevant exhibits, and a supporting brief.
+The defendants need not submit a separate document containing proposed findings of fact, so long as the material facts can be found in the supporting affidavits and exhibits.

-Plaintiff must file and serve any response in opposition to such a motion not later than 14 days after receiving a copy of the motion and supporting materials.
-Plaintiff may file a responsive brief, affidavits and exhibits which must be relevant to and limited to the question whether plaintiff has adequately exhausted his administrative remedies on his claims.
-The plaintiff need not submit a separate document containing proposed findings of fact, so long as any material facts can be found in the supporting affidavits and exhibits.
+Each plaintiff who is the subject of such a motion must file and serve his response in opposition to such a motion not later than 14 days after receiving a copy of the motion and supporting materials.
+A plaintiff may file a responsive brief, affidavits and exhibits which must be relevant to and limited to the question whether plaintiff has adequately exhausted his administrative remedies on his claims.
+A plaintiff need not submit a separate document containing proposed findings of fact, so long as any material facts can be found in the supporting affidavits and exhibits.

-Defendant may file a reply not later than seven days after receiving plaintiff's response.
+Defendants may file a reply not later than seven days after receiving plaintiff's response.

-2. Disclosure of Expert Witnesses: Plaintiff: October 14, 2011
+3. Disclosure of Expert Witnesses: Plaintiffs: December 21, 2012

-Defendants: November 14, 2011
+Defendants: March 1, 2013